 Grilled Jerk Chicken

-1. Make the marinade: In the bowl of a food processor, combine all ingredients except chicken.
-Process until vegetables are finely pureed and mixture is relatively smooth (texture will be slightly gritty).
-Place chicken pieces and marinade in a large Ziploc bag; squeeze air out and seal tightly.
-Mash the chicken around to coat evenly with marinade.
-Place bag in a bowl (in case of leakage) and let marinate in the refrigerator for at least 8 hours or overnight.
-Allow chicken to come to room temperature before grilling.
+- Make the marinade: In the bowl of a food processor, combine all of the ingredients except for the chicken.
+Process until the vegetables are finely puréed and the mixture is relatively smooth (the texture will be slightly gritty).
+Place the chicken pieces and the marinade in a large Ziploc bag; squeeze air out and seal tightly.
+Mash the chicken around to coat evenly with the marinade.
+Place the bag in a bowl (in case of leakage) and let marinate in the refrigerator for at least 8 hours or overnight.
+Allow the chicken to come to room temperature before grilling.

-2. Preheat grill to medium-high.
-Lightly dip a wad of paper towels in vegetable oil and, using tongs, carefully rub over grates several times until glossy and coated.
-Place chicken on grill skin side down, making sure it is well coated with marinade for maximum flavor (discard any leftover marinade).
-Cover and cook, turning occasionally, until skin is browned and crisp but not charred, about 10 minutes.
-Turn chicken pieces skin side up and either turn heat down to medium-low or move chicken to a cooler part of the grill.
-Continue cooking, covered, until chicken is cooked through, about 15 minutes more.
+- Preheat the grill to medium-high heat.
+Lightly dip a wad of paper towels in vegetable oil and, using tongs, carefully rub over the grates several times until glossy and coated.
+Place the chicken on the grill skin side down, making sure it is well coated with marinade for maximum flavor (discard any leftover marinade).
+Cover and cook, turning occasionally, until the skin is browned and crisp but not charred, about 10 minutes.
+Turn the chicken pieces skin side up and either turn the heat down to medium-low or move the chicken to a cooler part of the grill.
+Continue cooking, covered, until the chicken is cooked through, about 15 minutes more.
 Serve immediately.